tung/tung.github.io/content/posts/learning-zigs-build-system-using-raylib.md

 ## Warning about Versions

-Zig, its build system and package manager, and Raylib's Zig support are all currently under active development.
+Zig, its build system and package manager, and raylib's Zig support are all currently under active development.
 Details are subject to change.

-**Zig version**: This needs *Zig 0.14*, which is still in development and thus hasn't been released yet; Zig 0.13 will not work.
+**Zig version**: This needs *Zig 0.14*; Zig 0.13 will not work.

-**raylib**: Commit `ad79d4a88422256d348ecfd06c53f8bc44b7777f` (2024-10-30); raylib v5.0 is too old for this.
+**raylib**: Commit `75b6b825dfc93488bc411c00845164b5c0f8fae6.zip` (2024-12-29); raylib v5.5 is too old for this.

 NOTE: This version of Zig spits out a bunch of error messages when linking the final executable.
 The build should still succeed regardless; check the output directory.